Mandaeans

-After the invasion of Iraq by the United States and its allies in 2003, the Mandaean community of Iraq, which before the war numbered 60,000–70,000 persons, collapsed due to the rise of Islamic extremism and the absence of protection against it; with most of the community relocating to Iran, Syria and Jordan, or forming diaspora communities beyond the Middle East.
-Mandeans have been forcibly converted to Islam, making them apostates from Islam if they revert back to their religion, thereby risking being murdered.
-Such Mandeans have voiced feeling unsafe in any Muslim country for this reason.
+After the invasion of Iraq by the United States and its allies in 2003, the Mandaean community of Iraq, which before the war numbered 60,000–70,000 persons, collapsed with most of the community relocating to Iran, Syria and Jordan, or forming diaspora communities beyond the Middle East.

 The remaining community of Iranian Mandaeans has also been dwindling as a result of religious persecution over the decades.
-Unlike other religious minorities such as Christians, Jews and Zoroastrians, Mandeans have no protection from persecution whatsoever, similar to Baháʼís in Iran.
+Unlike other religious minorities such as Christians, Jews and Zoroastrians, Mandaeans have no protection from persecution whatsoever, similar to Baháʼís in Iran.
 By 2007, the population of Mandaeans in Iraq had fallen to approximately 5,000.

 There are estimated to be 60,000–100,000 Mandaeans worldwide.
 About 10,000 Mandaeans live in Australia and between 10,000 and 20,000 in Sweden, making them the countries with the most Mandaeans.
 There are about 2,500 Mandaeans in Jordan, the largest Mandaean community in the Middle East outside of Iraq and Iran.

 Etymology

-The name "Mandaean" comes from the Mandaic word manda, meaning "knowledge".
+The name "Mandaean" comes from the Mandaic word manda, meaning "to have knowledge".

 In Muslim countries, Mandaeans are sometimes also called Sabians (الصابئة al-Ṣābiʾa), a Quranic epithet historically claimed by several religious groups (see also below).
 The etymology of the Arabic word Ṣābiʾ is disputed.
 According to one interpretation, it is the active participle of the Arabic root ṣ-b-ʾ ('to turn to'), meaning 'converts'.
 Another widely cited hypothesis is that it is derived from an Aramaic root meaning 'to baptize'.